 Carboplatin is used to treat cancer.
-It may be included in pre-transplant chemotherapy.
+It may be given as part of the pre-transplant chemotherapy.
 This drug is given intravenously (IV).

 Possible Side Effects (More Common)

-- Nausea and vomiting.
-These symptoms may occur within one to six hours after you receive the drug and may last up to 24 hours.
+- Nausea and throwing up (vomiting).
+These symptoms may happen within one to six after your treatment and may last up to 24 hours.
 Medicines are available to stop or lessen these side effects.

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs five to seven days after the drug is given and may increase your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+Bone marrow depression usually happens 5 to 7 days after the drug is given and may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Hair loss is often complete scalp hair loss and can involve loss of eyebrows, eyelashes, and pubic hair.
-You may notice hair thinning five to seven days after receiving this drug.
-Usually hair loss is temporary; your hair should grow back when treatment is completed.
+You may notice hair loss 5 to 7 days after treatment has started.
+Often hair loss is temporary; your hair should grow back when treatment is done.

 - Changes in electrolytes.
 Your blood will be checked for electrolyte changes as needed.